The Ultimate Family Gap Year Destination and Accommodation Guide

 Touring the Mekong Delta on a traditional longboat

-Despite the fact, my wife was hit by a motorbike in Vietnam and had to be airlifted from Hua Hin to Bangkok (long story) Vietnam stole more than my limited time visa, they stole a bit of my heart along with it.
-The trip from HCM city up to Danang by bus was beautiful, fun-filled and getting better by the minute.
-We will return to finish our trip someday as I cannot die without seeing Hanoi, Halong Bay, and Sapa, But until then I am just happy my wife is OK.
+Despite the fact that my wife was hit by a motorbike in Vietnam and had to be airlifted from Hua Hin to Bangkok (long story), Vietnam stole more than my limited-time visa; they stole a bit of my heart along with it.
+The trip from HCM City up to Danang by bus was beautiful, fun-filled, and getting better by the minute.
+We will return to finish our trip someday, as I cannot die without seeing Hanoi, Halong Bay, and Sapa, but until then, I am just happy my wife is OK.

 Vietnam with Kids